 The whole life cash value generally remains greater than the death benefit stated in the policy.
 Almost all these life insurance policies provide benefits for different types of fatalities, with some exceptions.

 To summarize, the cash value of a policy is equal to the total amount of premiums paid into the plan and insurance expenses.
-When natural or unavoidable circumstances cause a death, plans pay out the cash value in many cases.
+When natural or unavoidable circumstances cause a death, plans often pay out the cash value.

 The insured employer’s human resources department can tell you whether or not the policy pays.
 Often mental illness, drugs, and alcohol use may bar coverage.
 It all comes down to the specific terms contained in the ranges and exclusions.